 Walking holidays in Cornwall are very popular as there are many walks in Cornwall.
 To help you out there is a great app called iWalk Cornwall which you can download.
 I used this app while on my walk to keep me on track and it was great.
 Do make sure you download it before you get there though as signal can be a bit sketchy!

-If you aren’t into apps then I would recommend buying Cornwall Coastal Path book or one of these other guides.
+If you aren’t into apps then I would recommend buying this Cornwall Coastal Path book or one of these other walking guides.

 Make sure you take cash as there is no machine – Just a friendly person taking the money and offering some local advice.
 From there walk back to The Minack.